Skip to main content

 Continuous access reviews

-The continuous access review process involves the ongoing, real-time assessment of user activities and access rights through automated tools and systems.
+The continuous access review process involves the ongoing, real-time assessment of user activities and access rights through automated user access review tools.
 It supports the continuous adaptive trust approach that involves the ongoing evaluation and adjustment of user access permissions based on real-time analysis of user behavior in context.
 The continuous user access review process often involves the use of AI, machine learning, and behavior monitoring to identify unusual access activity and mitigate risks as they emerge.

-By tailoring the user access reviews you implement to your cybersecurity needs, you can effectively mitigate risks associated with inappropriate user access.
+By tailoring user access reviews to your cybersecurity needs, you can effectively mitigate risks associated with excessive user access.

 Risks associated with inappropriate user access